 Alternatively, you can use git to maintain the most up-to-date version of dmtools rather than waiting for each release.
 Open up a terminal and navigate to the directory where you want to store your local version of dmtools.
 For instructions on navigating directories in the terminal, see Introduction to Python.
-Then, type the commands
+Then, type the commands git pull origin master

-'''

 git clone https://github.com/henryrobbins/dmtools.git

 cd dmtools

 pip install -e .

-'''